Air Quality

 • Irritate eyes, nose and throat

-The AQHI measures air quality on a scale from 1 to 10 as well as assigns categories (low, moderate, high, or very high) for the associated health risk.
+The AQHI measures air quality on a scale of 1 to 10 and assigns health risk levels (low, moderate, high or very high).
+The higher the number, the greater the health risk and need to take precautions.

 Air Quality Health Index Health Risk Level General Population At Risk Population*